You’ll love this recipe if you like this Mac and Cheese with Cream Cheese and Tuna Macaroni Salad.

 👉 Easy ingredient swaps

-- Broth: Vegetable broth works great if you want it meat-free.
+- Broth: Vegetable broth works great if you want to keep it meat-free.
+The flavor will be a little lighter, so taste and adjust seasoning at the end if needed.

-- Heavy Cream: Half-and-half can be used, though the sauce will be a little lighter.
+- Heavy Cream: Half-and-half can be used in place of the heavy cream, though the sauce will be a little thinner.
+Avoid skipping it entirely or the sauce won’t come together properly.

 ✨ Variations